KechrisLab/multiMiR-db/README.md

 # Server code

-The html is not nessecary for the package to function, but a configured webserver to support the CGI and also to serve cutoff files is required to setup your own server.
-If you need access to unsupported organisms or just want .
+The cgi script is required to allow requests.
+Configure using documentation for your web server.
+Note you will need to edit multimir_univ.pl with your database connection details.
+The html is not nessecary for the package to function, but the html folder of the webserver will need to contain the cutoff files generated at the end of loading the database.

 ## Steps to setup a server
   1. Install a Web Server(Apache recommended).
   1. Setup a database server(MySQL recommeded).
   1. Run database code to setup/load database tables.
-  1. Setup and test the cgi and cutoff files.
+  1. Setup and test the cgi and cutoff files(edit db connection details etc).
   1. Setup R package and change the URL to point to your server.